-This course covers the systems, structures, and objects that provide the infrastructure for libraries, archives, and other information agencies and their information collections.
+This required course covers the systems, structures, and objects that provide the infrastructure for libraries, archives, and other information agencies and their information collections.
 Students will learn concepts important to networked systems from design and critical perspectives and will learn about various digital media formats that are managed with networked systems.

-This course introduces students to values and ethics and power structures that impact information and information services to diverse communities.
+This required course introduces students to values and ethics and power structures that impact information and information services to diverse communities.
 It serves as a foundation for broadly thinking about information, communities, power, and social responsibility of LIS professionals.

-Required course introducing research design and statistical techniques used in library, media, and information science.
+Introduces research design and statistical techniques used in library, media, and information science.
 At the conclusion of the course, the student should be able to comprehend and utilize research reports in these fields and to design and carry out basic research projects.